scmlab/guabao/pages/0-tutorial.markdown

 ![](../images/tutorial/tutorial00.jpg)

 The question mark `?` has been extended to a *spec* --- a hole in the program to be filled in.
 To complete the program we are supposed in fill in a piece of code that brings the state of the system from precondition `True` to postcondition `r = A * B`.
-What we know about global constants (namely `A ≥ 0 ∧ B ≥ 0`) are universally true, and therefore displayed in a separate pane.
+What we know about global constants (namely `B ≥ 0`) are universally true, and therefore displayed in a separate pane.

 We will attempt to complete the task, but the arithmetic operations we use are limited to addition, subtraction, multiplication and division by 2, and `even` and `odd`.
 This is a common exercise, and was once a useful one for early microcomputers, which did not have an atomic instruction for general multiplication (multiplication by 2 involves only bit-shifting and is much cheaper).